-The Australian Financial Complaints Authority (AFCA) has today updated its online comparative reporting tool, the AFCA Datacube, to include information about all financial complaints lodged with it from 1 July 2019 to 30 June 2020.
+The Australian Financial Complaints Authority (AFCA) has updated its online comparative reporting tool, the AFCA Datacube, to include information about financial complaints lodged from 1 July to 31 December 2020.

 The free online tool enables users to see how financial firms responded to complaints brought to AFCA.